ytechie/ytechie-blog/src/documents/2015/11/moving-my-pc-into-the-basement/index.html.md

 Most computers generate a lot of noise and heat.
 A few months ago, coincidentially the middle of summer, I realized I could move my PC into the basement and solve both of these problems.

-Here is a photo of my tower in my desk:
+Here is a photo of my tower in my desk - pardon the dust:

 ![PC In Desk](pc-in-desk@2x.jpg)